Study to address sustainability concerns over feeding livestock into the 21st century

-With a $38,000 grant from the Institute for Feed Education & Research (IFEEDER), the American Feed Industry Association (AFIA) has commissioned a study to evaluate the relationship between ethanol mandates and feed grains availability, the potential impact of climate change on animal agriculture and other influential factors as we look into the future.
+With up to a $50,000 grant from the Institute for Feed Education & Research (IFEEDER), the American Feed Industry Association (AFIA) has commissioned a study to evaluate the relationship between ethanol mandates and feed grains availability, the potential impact of climate change on animal agriculture and other influential factors as we look into the future.
 The initiative aims to investigate which factors will play pivotal roles in growing the feed industry and where potential challenges lay.